cuthbertLab/music21/buildDoc/rst/install.rst

 3. Install Music21
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After downloading the music21 toolkit, the package is installed like any other Python extension library.
 Python stores extension libraries in a directory called 'site-packages'.
 The site-packages directory is located in different places depending on your platform.
+To find where your site-packages directory is located, you can enter the following command in the Python interpreter:

+    >>> import distutils.sysconfig
+    >>> print(distutils.sysconfig.get_python_lib())

 First, uncompress the .tar.gz file.